-- Pension annuities as per Section 6 these are exempt products. - · Immediate needs annuities. - · Periodic payment orders. - Reinsurance of Annuity Contracts between two Insurance Companies.
+- Pension annuities as per Section 6 these are exempt products. - Immediate needs annuities. - Periodic payment orders. - Reinsurance of Annuity Contracts between two Insurance Companies.

 12.8.
-Equity or debt interest Debt Interest in an Investment Entity
+Equity or Debt Interest in an Investment Entity

-Where an Investment Entity is an asset manager, investment advisor or other similar entity then the Debt and Equity Interests in that entity are generally excluded from Formatted: Medium Grid 1 - Accent 21, Indent: Left: 0 cm, First line: 0 cm being a Financial Account.
+Where an Investment Entity is an asset manager, investment advisor or other similar entity then the Debt and Equity Interests in that entity are generally excluded from being a Financial Account.
 This mirrors the treatment of Debt and Equity interests in entities that are solely Depository or Custodial Institutions.
 Debt and Equity Interests (other than regularly traded interests - see Sections 12.9 and 12.10) are only Financial Accounts if they are issued in entities that are Investment Entities because: